ardhynugroho/nginx-nap/docs/source/deploy-arcadia-app.rst

 ----

 .. note::
-  For the interrest of time, the apps is already deployed, you dont need to do anything here.
+  This is already deployed in your lab. deployment.

   You can moving forward to :ref:`verifyArcadia` step.